Overcoming Trials

 Apply These Bible Verses for When You Feel Defeated to Your Life:

 Let’s look at how to apply these Truths to our lives.
+Here are some ways to overcome feelings of defeat and continue pressing forward.

-1. We refuse to take offense toward God.
+1. Refuse to take offense toward God.

 Our greatest downfalls in life aren’t usually the result of stumbling blocks in our paths.
 Instead, our reactions to the stumbling blocks lead us to fall.
 Life doesn’t go as planned, and we become offended because God’s plans don’t match ours.